Animax (Asian TV channel): India

 On 18 April 2017, Animax India ceased broadcasting in India, with Sony Yay ultimately replacing the network.
 Sony would later make the Asian feed of Animax available on its Indian digital platform, Sony LIV, until 8 May 2020, when several Sony-owned networks were acquired by KC earlier that week.

 On 20 January 2023, Animax Asia started broadcasting in India exclusively via the streaming platform, JioTV.
+Animax would also become available on Amazon Prime Video, along with sibling brand GEM, that same year.

+Animax became available for streaming on Tata Play from 8 February 2024.
+An Animax-branded FAST channel was launched on Samsung TV Plus in April 2024.

+Maldives

+In Maldives, Animax Asia began its availability on MediaNet in 2005, halted its broadcast in 2016 and resumed its broadcast in 2022.

+Sri Lanka

+On 30 June 2023, Animax expanded its reach to Sri Lanka via an exclusive partnership with Dialog Television, a satellite TV company based in Sri Lanka under the Axiata conglomerate.